 5. In a hypothetical situation, if you were to quit tomorrow, what would your reason be?

-If employees bring up little to no transparency, feeling unvalued, and poor communication, you know you’ve got a serious problem.
-Employees need all three if you have want any hope of keeping them onboard for years to come.
+If employees bring up little to no transparency, feeling unvalued, or poor communication, you know you’ve got a serious problem.
+Employees need proper communication, transparency within the company and to feel valued if you want any hope of keeping them onboard for years to come.

 6. Do your managers value your feedback?

 All employees have ideas on how to improve performance, increase sales, and so on.
 They don’t need to be senior managers!
 Everyone has an opinion.
-Be sure to ask your employees their ideas on a regular basis, if you’re not, chances are your employees won’t feel valued and heard.
+Ask your employees for their ideas on a regular basis, if you’re not, chances are your employees won’t feel valued and heard.